iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 JOREK Case
 ----------
 In this example, we will visualize a JOREK disruption case.
-A number of JOREK disruption cases are available on the `confluence page <https://confluence.iter.org/display/IMP/The+JOREK+disruption+cases>`_.
+A number of JOREK disruption cases are available on `this confluence page <https://confluence.iter.org/display/IMP/The+JOREK+disruption+cases>`_ (behind login wall).
 We will visualize the electron temperature from the ``plasma_profiles`` IDS and the corresponding current magnitude in the inner vacuum vessel of the ``wall`` IDS.
 We will create an animation to visualize how these change over time.

 You can download the ParaView state file for this example :download:`here <pv_states/jorek_state.pvsm>`.
 However, we recommend that you manually follow the steps outlined below.